zv3/react-autocomplete/README.md

 # Simple Autocomplete Component

-This is an Autocomplete input component built purely with function components and hooks.
+An Autocomplete input component built purely with React function components and hooks.

 [DEMO](https://zv3-autocomplete.netlify.app) -- This demo uses the topics search [API endpoint](https://docs.github.com/en/rest/search#search-topics) from Github to populate the list of suggested options as the user types in the search input.